 This business liability insurance policy covers the most common third-party risks.
 It's important for all South Dakota businesses, and it's required by most commercial leases.

-This policy, also called errors and omissions insurance (E&O), protects professionals who are experts in their field.
-It covers client lawsuits over mistakes and missed deadlines.
+This policy, also called errors and omissions insurance (E&O), protects South Dakota businesses that provide professional services or advice.
+It covers lawsuits related to work performance.

-A BOP bundles property insurance and general liability insurance in one plan.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for a South Dakota business.

 This policy is required for business-owned vehicles in South Dakota.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.